instruct-gpt

 Formulating as a RL problem:

-• policy: language model that takes in a prompt and returns a sequence of text
+• policy: language model that takes in a prompt and returns a sequence of text (until a <EOS> token is generated)

 • action space: all tokens in vocabulary (50k tokens)